NARAYANA3399/Banking_Application/README.md

  * JPA: Hibernate for database interaction

 ## Features
- * Amount or Money Deposit
+ * Deposit Money into Accounts
- * Amount or Money WithDraw
+ * Withdraw Money from Accounts
- * Account to any Account Amount Transtion
+ * Transfer Money Between Accounts
- * Showing Bank Balance
+ * View Account Balance

 ## How to Run It
   ## 1. Repository